ArbitrumFoundation/governance/src/gov-action-contracts/glamsterdam/README.md

 ```

 `test_gatePassesAfterFork` calls the gate and expects success.
 The Osaka target succeeds only if
 that test fails with `ForkNotActive()` and every other test in the file passes.
-CI runs both targets.
+CI runs `make test`
+followed by `make test-fork-gate-osaka`.

-Foundry runs the selected EVM rules while passing a compatible target to solc 0.8.16. `make snapshot`
+Foundry runs the selected EVM rules while passing a compatible target to solc 0.8.16.
+Coverage and
-and `make gas-check` use `.gas-snapshot-fork-gate` for the Amsterdam gate tests and `.gas-snapshot`
-for the remaining tests under the default EVM rules.
+gas snapshots run the full suite under Amsterdam: use `make coverage`, `make snapshot`, and
+`make gas-check`.
+All gas snapshots are stored in `.gas-snapshot`.
+The expected Osaka failure is
+checked separately and does not need a coverage run.

 ## Showing a simulation before the fork